-The Wharton Asia Exchange (WAX) serves as a pre-professional community for Asian students looking to develop their skills in business.
+The Wharton Asia Exchange (WAX) serves as a pre-professional community for students who have an interest in the Asia business landscape and are looking to develop their skills in business.
 WAX aims to fulfill the aspirations of students interested in learning more about Asian culture, markets, and professional opportunities.
-This bond will allow the exchange of knowledge, the development of trust, and the foundation of a more fully integrated global business environment.
+This bond will allow for the exchange of knowledge, the development of trust, and the foundation of a more fully integrated global business environment.

-Membership Development: For WAX, our first priority is to be a developmental resource for our members.
-Rather than hosting general body meetings (GBMs) out of obligation, we strive to make every meeting we have purposeful and design events so that members leave having learned something new.
+Membership Development: In WAX, our first priority is to be a developmental resource for our members.
+Rather than hosting general body meetings (GBMs) out of obligation, we strive to make every meeting purposeful and to design events so that members leave having learned something new.
 Many of our GBMs also serve as workshops.
 Last spring, we invited 2 student founders to speak about their startups and how to get involved in entrepreneurship at Penn.
-In addition, we run biweekly investment workshops to teach students about finance through our Wharton Asia Investments program.
+In addition, we run biweekly investment workshops to teach students about finance through our Wharton Asia Investments arm.

 Community & Support: It's easy to feel lost in a large club.
-As a result, WAX organizes family gruops and smaller social events to make people feel connected.
+As a result, WAX organizes family groups and smaller social events to make people feel connected.
 In our GBM: WAX Around the World, we had committee members cook a dish from their culture to share with the club.
 We ended with a spread of Malaysian Laksa, Thai omelets, and Lebanese yogurt.
 People were able to share and appreciate each other's backgrounds.
-And though WAX is a large club, we do our best to make it feel like a small family.
+Though WAX is a large club, we do our best to make our members feel part of a tight-knit family.